Race Recap: Surf Coast Century, 50km

 It was cold, and it was starting to rain, putting on my rain jacket I made my way back to the event hub.
 Once I got to the first aid station, the heavens opened.
 I decided I would hold back and hide under their shelter letting the rain ease off.
 I wasn’t the only one that had this idea, there were other runners, and spectators doing the same.

 While it would have been nice to just stay there, I knew it was time to move on.
 Two ladies (Coriena & De-Ana) were walking towards me and I asked if they were also running the 50k.
-When they said yes, I ask if I could walk with them.
+When they said yes, I asked if I could walk with them.
 I needed the company.
 I told them I was quietly freaking out.
 Luckily we were all in the same boat.
 This was all our first Ultra and we all had the same intention, to finish and be uninjured.

 On our walk down to the beach, I saw Lucy Bartholomew, and yes I fangirled (again), she wished us all luck, and to have fun.